Instrument destruction: Later examples

-Nine Inch Nails were famous for destroying any instruments, and also sound equipment, that failed on stage, with their 1991 Lollapalooza tour having ten guitars smashed every concert, as well as Trent Reznor either throwing Yamaha DX7 keyboards or using his boot to remove its keys.
+Nine Inch Nails were famous for destroying many instruments, and also sound equipment that failed on stage, with their 1991 Lollapalooza tour having ten guitars smashed every concert.
 A guitar technician on their Self Destruct Tour estimated 137 Gibson Les Pauls were wrecked during those concerts.

 Matthew Bellamy of Muse has the Guinness world record at breaking the most guitars in one tour, with 140.

-In the famous toga party scene in the movie National Lampoon's Animal House, John Belushi's character Bluto comes across a folk singer (portrayed by singer-songwriter Stephen Bishop, who is credited as "Charming Guy With Guitar") performing "The Riddle Song" for a group of college girls.
-Bluto abruptly takes the singer's acoustic guitar out of his hands and smashes it against the wall, then hands a splintered piece of it back, simply saying "Sorry."

 In 2007, Win Butler of Arcade Fire destroyed an acoustic guitar at the end of a live performance of "Intervention" on Saturday Night Live, after a string had broken during the performance.

+In 2011, the 94th Fighter Squadron burned a piano in a traditional ceremony.
+According to Jonathan Smith, assistant director of operations, the history of burning a piano dates back to the World War II in the Battle of Britain.
+Smith explained that "every squadron had a piano player and if the piano player was killed in action, that evening they would roll the piano outside to the back of the mess and burn it in celebration of the deceased pilot's life."

-In 2012, Green Day frontman Billie Joe Armstrong destroyed his guitar and Mike Dirnt destroyed his bass at the end of a live performance of iHeartRadio music festival in Las Vegas out of frustration at not being given enough time for his performance.
+In 2012, Green Day frontman Billie Joe Armstrong destroyed his guitar and Mike Dirnt destroyed his bass in the middle of a live performance of iHeartRadio music festival in Las Vegas out of frustration about having their performance time cut short.

 In 2021, Phoebe Bridgers smashed her Danelectro guitar against a stage wedge during her live performance of "I Know The End" on Saturday Night Live.

+In 2025, Jesse Welles smashed an electric guitar and then jumped on it after performing "Revolution" at the Newport Folk Festival.